Gaussian process surrogate with physical law-corrected prior for multi-coupled PDEs defined on irregular geometry: Problem setting in parametric PDEs

 \section{Problem setting in parametric PDEs}

-Parametric DEs are fundamental tools for modeling a wide range of phenomena in science and engineering.
-They describe how quantities change over time or space and are essential for understanding the underlying mechanisms of nature.
+Parametric PDEs are fundamental tools for modeling a wide range of phenomena in science and engineering.
 Let $\Omega$ be the computational domain with the Lipschitz continuous boundary $\partial \Omega$.
 The general form for differential equation with parameters can be expressed as: